linkerd/website/linkerd.io/content/2-edge/reference/httproute.md

 Linkerd implements HTTPRoute timeouts as described in [GEP-1742].
 Timeout durations are specified as strings using the [Gateway API duration format] specified by [GEP-2257](https://gateway-api.sigs.k8s.io/geps/gep-2257/) (e.g.
-1h/1m/1s/1ms), and MUST be at least 1ms or greater.
+1h/1m/1s/1ms), and MUST be at least 1ms.
 A timeout field with duration 0 disables that timeout.

 {{< table >}}
 | field| value |